 Assessing your master's application

-The University of Manchester seeks to recruit students of outstanding achievement and potential from all educational backgrounds.
+We look for students of outstanding achievement and potential from all educational backgrounds.

 - prior and predicted grades;

 - evidence of knowledge and commitment in your application;

 - professional experience;

 We receive lots of excellent applications each year and some of our courses receive more applications than available places so unfortunately, we can’t offer places to all applicants who achieve the minimum entry qualifications.

 Where places are limited, we offer them to applicants who best meet our selection criteria and who, we believe, are most likely to benefit from their chosen course and contribute to their academic School and the wider University.